Evers can do better on openness

 Selectively excluding media you don’t like is a constitutional no-no; just ask President Donald Trump, who got his knuckles rapped when he tried doing it to CNN’s Jim Acosta.

-The governor’s spokeswoman, Melissa Baldauff, responded by saying that Evers “is committed to openness and transparency in state government.”
-But she did not deny that MacIver was excluded, and the Evers administration is apparently bent on using state resources to fight the lawsuit (already this year, state taxpayers have shelled out more than $300,000 due to failed efforts by Republican lawmakers to deny the public access to information).
+The governor’s spokeswoman, Melissa Baldauff, responded by saying Evers “is committed to openness and transparency in state government.”
+But she did not deny that MacIver was excluded, and the Evers administration is apparently bent on using state resources to fight the lawsuit.
+(Already this year, state taxpayers have shelled out more than $300,000 due to failed efforts by Republican lawmakers to deny the public access to information.)

-Evers was also taken to task in September by another conservative group, the Wisconsin Institute for Law & Liberty.

-It released a report noting that Evers scrapped a public website Walker had created to track compliance with records requests.
-It also probed whether state agencies were continuing to abide by shorter response timelines set forth in executive orders issued by Walker in 2016 and 2017.

 While Baldauff disputed some of the report’s claims, she stated that the Evers team follows state public records law and Department of Justice guidance, “not executive orders issued by prior administrations.”